snehitvaddi/FaceMask-Detection-using-Deeplearning/README.md

 ### 📑Dataset:
 Data set can be downloaded from https://github.com/prajnasb/face_detector/tree/master/dataset

-### Favour:
+### 📢 Favour:
-It would be highly motivating, if you can <b>STAR</b>⭐ this repo in case you find it helpful it or wanna fork it😅
+It would be highly motivating, if you can <b>STAR</b>⭐ this repo if you find it helpful.😅

 ### 🎉Output:

 <a href="https://youtu.be/yketl5zUZEw"><img src="https://github.com/snehitvaddi/FaceMask-Detection-using-Deeplearning/blob/master/outputs/Capture.PNG" width="700" height="350"></a>
 --------
 ## 🔧Setup
-You can setup using either of the two methods below.
+You can setup this project using either of the methods mentioned below.

 #### 👉Method 1: Setup (Pipenv Virtual Environment)
 1. Clone the project to your local system